Skip to content

 You can also assign permissions and attributes to individual users.
 Attributes are key-value pairs or arbitraty information, and can be included in the access token or id token.

 To facilitate user management, you can create groups of users.
-When you give a permission to a group, you give it to all group members.
+When you give a permission to a group, it's given to all group members.
 The same applies to attributes - group attributes will be included for all group members.

 Attributes are arbitrary key-value pairs that you can associate with either a user or a group.
 When creating an attribute, you can choose to include it either in the access token or the id token.